-I don’t know anyone that likes investigating a Java heap dump.
+I don’t know anyone who likes investigating a Java heap dump.

 They can be massive — literally multiple gigs in size.
 They contain so much information that identifying the cause of a JVM memory leak can be like searching for a needle in a haystack.

-And the fact that inspecting a Java heap dump from a production system might have you unwittingly in possession of personally identifiable information that could get you in trouble with various privacy acts if mishandled makes the entire file feel radioactive.
+And the fact that inspecting a Java heap dump from a production system might have you unwittingly in possession of personally identifiable information that could, if mishandled, get you in trouble with various privacy makes the entire file feel radioactive.